txpipe-shop/partnerchain-reference-implementation/README.md

 ```

 Make sure that the endpoint you are connecting to matches the node's being run in the container.

+## Use-case: Asteria game

+As the result of the discovery process, after surveying many developers, it was decided that the use case for the partnerchain reference implementation would be a game.
+We chose the game Asteria which consists of ships moving across a board to find the Asteria prize and collect a portion of it.
+In this repository we include the [on-chain code](./game/onchain/), which comes with a [design document](./game/onchain/docs/design/design.md) that thoroughly explains the transactions involved in the game.

 ## Setting up a Partner Chain